Sometimes your blood sugar may get too low or too high. If your blood sugar becomes too low it can be very dangerous.

 • Emergency or acute high blood sugar: If not treated with diet, exercise, and medicine, high blood sugar can lead to "diabetic coma" and death.

-• Long-Term effects of high blood sugar - Disability: If not treated with diet, exercise, and medicine, high blood sugar can lead to heart disease, kidney disease, worsening vision, blindness, loss of feeling in hands and feet, impaired healing of cuts and wounds, tingling and damaged nerves, change in bowel movements and constipation.
+• Long-Term effects of high blood sugar: If not treated with diet, exercise, and medicine, high blood sugar can lead to heart disease, kidney disease, worsening vision, blindness, loss of feeling in hands and feet, impaired healing of cuts and wounds, tingling and damaged nerves, change in bowel movements and constipation.

 • Drowsy, sleepy, tired